 4. federal, state and local regulations governing human resources, including EEO/Affirmative Action, Fair Labor Standards Act, Americans with Disabilities Act, Family and Medical Leave Act, Age Discrimination in Employment Act.

-8. current trends in personnel management and administration.
+7. current trends in employee relations and human resources administration.

 1. the interpretation and application of rules, regulations, and policies.